Wellbeing and Mental Health

 Head Talks

-These short videos will help relieve any short term worries and offer useful advice on how to manage stress.
+These short videos will help relieve any short-term worries and offer useful advice on how to manage stress.
 Click on the links below to watch on YouTube.

 Free counselling resources for students

-NHS i-Rock: i-Rock is usually a drop-in service for young adults 14s and over, based in Eastbourne, Newhaven and Hastings.
+i-rock logoNHS i-Rock: i-Rock is usually a drop-in service for young adults 14s and over, based in Eastbourne, Newhaven and Hastings.
 They can offer advice and support on emotional and mental wellbeing, jobs, education and housing.
 There are lots of different people at i-Rock and they have a wide range of knowledge and information.

 They are still offering support by phone, video chat, email and text.
 They are also live on Instagram at 4.30pm each Monday, Wednesday and Friday.

-e-motion: A free online counselling project for young people aged 12-18 years who live in East Sussex.
+e-motion logoe-motion: A free online counselling project for young people aged 12-18 years who live in East Sussex.
 A confidential service offering counselling via email or live messaging.

-Young Minds: A website written about various aspects of mental health specifically for young people.
+young minds logoYoung Minds: A website written about various aspects of mental health specifically for young people.

-Mind: Mental health charity - here to make sure no one has to face a mental health problem alone.
+mind logoMind: Mental health charity - here to make sure no one has to face a mental health problem alone.
 Some very useful information about mental health conditions and how to manage them.

 Helpful wellbeing apps